Usman Garuba, Spain

 Nikos Rogkavopoulos, Greece

-After a poor performance last year, when the Greek U18 team finished only 14th in the U18 Championship and narrowly avoided elimination in the B Championship, this year the Greek team has assembled its best youngsters, who are already being tipped as one of the favourites for the championship.
-Rogkavopoulos will undoubtedly be the player most basketball scouts and fans will be looking to.
-203 cm.
-The forward, who plays at the light wing position, was 17 at the time, but has already led the Greek U18 team to the top of the standings at last year's U18 championships.
-There, the Greek scored 19.7 points, 6.6 rebounds, 2.1 assists and 2.1 steals.
-This summer he also made his debut at the U19 World Championship, where he put up solid numbers at a younger age: 13.7 points, 4.6 rebounds, 2.4 assists, 2.4 steals, 2.2 assists per game.
+After a poor performance last year, when the Greek team finished 14th in the U18 championship and barely avoided relegation to the B championship, this year the Greek team has gathered its best young players, who are already considered one of the favorites of the championship.
+Rogkavopoulos will undoubtedly be a player who will attract the most attention from basketball scouts and fans.
+The 203 cm tall forward, although only 17 at the time, already led the Greek U18 team in last year's U18 championship.
+He averaged 19.7 points, 6.6 rebounds, and 2.1 assists.
+This summer, he also debuted in the U19 World Championship, where he posted solid numbers despite being younger than others: 13.7 points, 4.6 rebounds, and 2.4 assists.
 The Greek team finished 10th in this tournament.

-Already this season, Rogkavopoulus has played for AEK Athens.
-In 16 games played in the top Greek basketball league, he averaged 2 points and 1 rebound.
-Of course, that's not much, but given that Greece plays some of the most physical basketball in Europe, it takes more time for a player of his age to get used to the game and start showing better results.
-Below you can see some of Rogkavopoulos' gameplay:
+This season, Rogkavopoulos played for the main team of Athens AEK.
+In 16 games in the top Greek basketball league, he averaged 2 points and 1 rebound.
+Of course, this is not much, but considering that Greece plays one of the most physical basketballs in Europe, it takes more time for such a young player to adapt and start showing better results.
+Below you can see Rogkavopoulos' game highlights:

 https://www.youtube.com/watch?v=Pgk8eTD8nJo

-The Lithuanian, who can play both the light and heavy wing positions, is also ranked among the top five players of the tournament.
-Tubelis played two summers at the U16 European Championships, where the Lithuanian national team finished 6th and 7th respectively.
-Last summer, Tubelis averaged 14.3 points, 10.4 rebounds, 2.7 assists and was the tournament's top scorer in blocked shots with 2.7 blocked shots per game.
-Unfortunately, the Lithuanian team did not make it to the quarter-finals against the Croatian team, which, as it turned out later, became the champion of that tournament.
+The Lithuanian, who can play in both the small and power forward positions, is also included among the potentially best players of the tournament.
+Tubelis played in the U16 European Championships for two summers, where the Lithuanian team finished 6th and 7th, respectively.
+Last summer, Tubelis averaged 14.3 points, 10.4 rebounds, and 2.7 assists and was the best in the tournament in blocked shots – 2.7 blocks per game.
+Unfortunately, the Lithuanian team did not withstand the Croatian team in the quarterfinals, which later turned out to be the champion of that tournament.

-Last season, the forward representing Vilnius Perla in the NKL averaged 9.5 points, 3.8 rebounds, 1.3 assists and 1.3 steals per game.
-2 points and 1 block.
-This is a great statistic considering that Oak is only 17 years old in March and has been playing against much older opponents for some time.
-Here are some episodes from Tubel's game:
+The forward representing Vilnius “Perlas” in the NKL league averaged 9.5 points, 3.8 rebounds, 1.3 steals, and 1 block per game last season.
+This is excellent statistics considering that Ąžuolas turned 17 only in March and has been playing against much older opponents for some time.
+Below we present Tubelis' game highlights:

 https://www.youtube.com/watch?v=qwR5s_GzZg0